jasonleonhard/practice/README.md

 ___

-<p style="color:red"> Warning: To change any gem you own, after it has been uploaded to rubygems, you must version it</p>
+<p style="color:red;"> Warning: To change any gem you own, after it has been uploaded to rubygems, you must version it</p>

 #### geminate.gemspec